 What is your widest available flooring?

 How do we know old wood is safe, free of lead, DDT, creosote?

 Why is wood eco-friendly?

 Wood is a renewable resource, plain and simple.
-It grows in forests around the world in a seemingly infinite variety of species.
+It grows in forests around the world in a vast variety of species.
 When forests are managed properly (such as Forest Steward Council Certified and other standards) wood can be sustainably harvested for generations.
-Reclaimed wood takes this life cycle one step further, by keeping waste from demolition projects out of landfills, and reducing the need for harvesting trees.

 What are your terms and conditions?